shawnsaldanha79/e-commerce-fraud-detection-system/README.md

 ## Overview

-This project is a **Fraud Detection System** for e-commerce transactions, built using **Flask, Scikit-learn, Random Forest, and Optuna**.
+This project is a **Fraud Detection System** for e-commerce transactions, built using **Flask, Scikit-learn, XGBoost, and Optuna**.
 It provides a web interface where users can input transaction details and predict whether a transaction is fraudulent.

 ## Features